-In this section you will find guidance on how to plan and teach wheelchair service content based on the World Health Organization 8 steps for manual wheelchair provision for users who can sit upright without postural support or with basic postural support needs.
+In this section you will find guidance on how to plan and teach wheelchair service content based on the World Health Organization 4 steps for wheelchair provision.

 The scope of the content that you can teach will depend on your context such as the level of education of your program and the role of your profession in wheelchair services.
 This means that you may develop a dedicated wheelchair service course or that you may integrate the wheelchair service content within an existing course or clinical placement.